chris-townsend/PP4-Kitchen_Tales/README.md

 ### Newsletter Page
 ![Newsletter page](docs/features/images/features-newsletter-page.webp)

-- The newsletter section was a late addition to the site, I wanted to fill the homepage with more content and a newsletter seemed like a sensible option.
-The database currently saves the email address but more code is needed to set up the email side.
-Next time with more planning I would make the newsletter its own app instead of having it in with the *Recipes* app and it would be set up better with a name field to make it easier to differentiate logged-in users and users who have only signed up to the newsletter.
-The newsletter currently doesn't have an unsubscibe button which would be needed in the future.
-The code to perform this is very similiar to adding a newsletter user and the purpose of setting this up one sided was to show a little more functionality to the site.
-A success message alerts the user when they have submitted a valid email address.
+- The newsletter feature was added as a later addition to the website to provide more content and options for users.
+Currently, the database saves email addresses, but additional code is needed to set up the email side.
+In the future, it is intended to convert the newsletter feature into its own app, separate from the "Recipes" app, in order to improve organization and functionality.
+This would involve adding a name field to differentiate between logged-in users and newsletter subscribers.
+Additionally, an unsubscribe button will be added for user convenience and full functionality.
+A success message will be displayed to confirm when a user has successfully submitted their email address.

 ![Newsletter success message](docs/features/images/kitchen-tales-alert-newsletter.webp)